 Midday Musings

-In the spirit of civic engagement, intellectual exchange, and meaningful connection, the Roosevelt Library Social Club (RLSC) is launching a monthly Lunch & Learn series titled:
+In the spirit of civic engagement, intellectual exchange, and meaningful connections, the Roosevelt Library Social Club (RLSC) and the Harvard Business School Club of San Antonio is launching a monthly series.

 “Expecting the Unexpected”